kabirbose/plaid-quickstart/README.md

 The Plaid API has a complex implementation process.
 This is my barebones quickstart app, allowing you to easily implement Plaid into NextJS 14+ projects.

 # Why my quickstart?
-- Bun.js
+- Uses Bun.js
-- TypeScript
+- Written in TypeScript
-- Tailwind
+- Tailwind for styling
-- React context for access token
+- React Context pre-defined
-- Plain with less code
+- Less boiler-plate code

 # Get started
 1. Clone this repository